MissVeronica/um-unique-account-id/README.md

 4. Version 2.3.0 Addition of the Permalink option.
 Code improvements.
 5. Version 2.3.1/2.3.2 Removal of non alpha/numeric characters in permalink mode.
 6. Version 2.4.0 Addition of the "custom_keys" format option
+7. Version 2.5.0 UM Predefined field for Unique User Account ID editable only by Admin in Profile, User display in General tab Account page

 ## Installation & Updates
 1. Install and update by downloading the plugin ZIP file via the green "Code" button